CrowderSoup/di-example/README.md

 With a DI framework you can simply import the common utilities and tell your framework how / where to new them up.
 Then they are provided to whatever parts of your application need them.

+`fx` specifically also helps you manage the lifecycle of your application.
+It allows you to handle starup failures and graceful shutdowns across your entire application (if one thing fails to start, it all shuts down gracefully).
+This helps you be assured that when you deploy something you can have high confidence that it's correct, or if it's not, that it will fail quickly and gracefully.